rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 ![Old But Reliable Linksys Router](linksys-router.png)

-My intention is to use the LAN interfaces to connect my NUC running OpenShift to my laptop, with both being on the same subnet.
-The WiFi interface on the router is configured to connect all the LAN devices to the WAN, using IP masquerading.
+My intention is to connect both my NUC running OpenShift and my laptop to the LAN interfaces on the router so they're both on the same subnet with the NUC having a stable IP assignment.
+The WiFi interface on the router is configured to connect all the LAN devices to the WAN, using IP masquerading, so there is access to the outside world.

 # Update the Router Firmware
 The following instructions to update the router firmware are adapted